How can we help you today?

 • Auction and release

-To better understand the domain’s expiration, let’s break each stage down.
+To better understand the domain’s expiration, let’s break down each stage.

 Grace period (Typically 1–45 days)

 Your domain expires the day after its expiration date.
-That means your email stops working and your website switches to a parked page, which lets visitors know the domain has expired.
-During this phase, you can usually renew your domain at a standard price without extra fees.
+That means your email stops working, and your website switches to a parked page that lets visitors know the domain has expired.
+During this phase, your DNS is usually disabled, but you can still renew your domain at a standard price without extra fees.

-Important: In as early as 30 days after expiration, your domain may be purchased by a third party.
+Important: Your domain may be purchased by a third party as early as 30 days after expiration.
 Once this happens, you won’t be able to renew or redeem it anymore.

 Redemption period (Typically 30–45 days after grace period)